 Use VoIP Phones

 Please click on the [Printable Instructions] button below to view a quick start guide to the VoIP phones, including voicemail system access.

-- When dialing out, you DO have to press 5, then continue dialing the outside number (including 1).
-However you will NOT hear a dial tone after pressing 5.
+- When dialing out, press , then continue dialing the outside number (including 1).
+However, you will NOT hear a dial tone after pressing .